 PDF Print versionMaking and canning your own blueberries is also quite easy.
 These directions may also be used with raspberries, blackberries, currants, dewberries, elderberries, gooseberries, huckleberries, tayberries, loganberries and mulberries.
 It doesn't work for strawberries; they are too soft.
 Instead, see this page for canning strawberries.
 If you prefer using a Pressure Canner, see this page.

 Here's how to make it, in 12 easy steps and completely illustrated.
-These directions work equally well for regular sugar, low sugar, fruit juice-sweetened and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, Splenda)-sweetened jam.
+These directions work equally well for regular sugar, low sugar, fruit juice-sweetened and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, -sweetened jam.

 For more information about blueberries, see Blueberry Picking Tips.
 Here are some other related pages: